TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   2020 Toronto International Film Festival Preview Read More
+    *   The Best Movies We Watched at the 2020 Toronto International Film Festival Read More
     *   What to Watch on FandangoNOW: ‘The Grizzlies,’ ’Antebellum,’ Pro Football Movies and More Read More
-    *   This Week in Movie News: ‘Borat’ Sequel is Coming Soon, Neve Campbell Officially Joins ‘Scream 5’ and More Read More
+    *   This Week in Movie News: Madonna to Direct Madonna Biopic, Jonathan Majors Joins ‘Ant-Man 3’ and More Read More

     Explore Content
     *   Movie Reviews